neuraloperator/neuraloperator/doc/source/theory_guide/applications.rst

 ============================

-This guide presents examples of neural operator applications across scientific and engineering domains, demonstrating their transformative impact on computational science and real-world problem solving.
+This guide presents examples of neural operator applications across scientific and engineering domains [1]_, demonstrating their transformative impact on computational science and real-world problem solving.

 Introduction